For Winter 2021, all ELI Mini Courses are being offered online with flexible schedules to accommodate students in all time zones.

 This course is designed for international students and others who speak/write English as a second language who desire to improve spoken fluency or their ability to interact in academic contexts.

-NEW: ELI 210 English Vocabulary for Speaking and Writing
+ELI 210 - English Vocabulary for Speaking and Writing

 Do you find that you sometimes lack the words to say exactly what you want to express?
 Do you wish to write in a more academic style?
 This course offers a unique interactive online approach to enhancing your written and spoken English vocabulary.